Renad-Ahmad/Tic-Tac-Toe-Game/README.md

 1. It will check if the status of the first square is not blank.
 2. Then check if what inside of the first square is the same as the second square.
-3. then check if what inside the first square is the same as the theird square.
+3. Then check if what inside the first square is the same as the theird square.
 4. If all the three has the same status then it is a win.

 - Same go for the column sequence.